 OK, what about adding more spars...
 A few kite designs these days are based on the hexagonal concept.

 Yes, that means six main spars!
 The whole thing starts to look less like a box and more like a barrel.
 The picture shows a design that is pretty close to a traditional hexagonal kite.
-It's by Helen Howes, a now semi-retired pro kite maker in the UK.
+It's by Helen Howes, a semi-retired (at this writing) pro kite maker in the UK.

 In theory, you can have as many spars as you like.
 In fact, it is possible to go all the way and make a circular kite that looks like two wide pieces of tubing floating in the sky.